 Stopping Emotional Abuse – often minimized yet destructive to a marriage

-Behavior which may “result in psychological trauma” is how Wikipedia refers to emotional abuse.
+Emotional abuse can be defined as behavior that may “result in psychological trauma.
 Here, we explore what emotional abuse can look like in marriage.

 - Overly criticizing and blaming – e.g. nothing is ever good enough, finding fault, never noticing/commenting on positive things you say or do